TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-As we know, at this point, we can use the famous tool `evil-winrm` to gain access to the system and list the `user.txt` flag:
+At this point, we can use the well known tool `evil-winrm` to gain a shell in the system and retrieve the `user.txt` flag:

 <br />